r3dlobst3r/vscode-mysql/README.md

 - **Verify CA**: Verify server certificate against CA
 - **Verify Identity**: Full certificate verification including hostname

+## Azure AD Authentication

+The extension supports Azure Active Directory authentication for Azure MySQL Flexible Server:

+### Authentication Types

+- **SQL Login**: Traditional username/password authentication
+- **Azure MFA and User**: Azure AD authentication with Multi-Factor Authentication support

+### How Azure AD Authentication Works

+1. Select "Azure MFA and User" as the authentication type in the connection dialog
+2. When connecting, you'll be prompted to authenticate via device code flow
+3. A browser window will open where you sign in with your Microsoft account
+4. After successful authentication, the access token is securely stored
+5. Tokens are automatically refreshed before expiration
+6. Azure AD authentication requires SSL (automatically configured)

+### Requirements for Azure AD

+- Azure MySQL Flexible Server instance
+- Azure AD account with appropriate permissions
+- SSL must be enabled (required by Azure MySQL)

 ## Requirements

 - Visual Studio Code 1.85.0 or higher
+- Node.js 20.0.0 or higher (for development)
 - MySQL 5.7, 8.0, or MariaDB server

 ## Development Status